Karl Walser: Art career

 He completed an apprenticeship as a decorative artist in Strasbourg and Stuttgart.
 Most of Walser's earlier works were lost during World War II.

 Between 1899 and 1914 he lived in Berlin and became a board member of the Berlin Secession (1903) and later a member of the Deutsche Künstlerbund (German Artists’ Association).
+Walser was a noted designer and producer stage sets for opera and theatre from 1903 onward.
+His work was often praised in reviews of the productions and in reviews of collected art volumes, including praise by Hermann Hesse.